tomstafford/psy6422/docs/101-finalproject.md

 Please create a folder, following the [project organisation scheme](project-organisation.html) we covered in week 1 with subfolders for the data, figures, etc and including the .Rmd file.
 Share this with me and I can help.

 You can either share a google drive folder or a [github repo](git-and-github.html).
 Doing this means I have all the parts required to reproduce your issue.
 It also means that if you  update your project in between contacting me and me looking at it then I see the very latest version, rather than working on an outdated problem.

+Note that the deadline for assignments is the after the weekend, so I will not be answering questions in the days immediately before the deadline.
+If you want to ensure an answer to your question please ask it so here is at least one full working day before the deadline (i.e. if the deadline is after the Weekend, please ask by 5pm on the thursday).

 ## Example Projects